IDEA-Research/Grounded-Segment-Anything/README.md

 We plan to create a very interesting demo by combining [Grounding DINO](https://github.com/IDEA-Research/GroundingDINO) and [Segment Anything](https://github.com/facebookresearch/segment-anything) which aims to detect and segment Anything with text inputs!
 And we will continue to improve it and create more interesting demos based on this foundation.

-We are very willing to **help everyone share and promote new projects** based on Segment-Anything, we highlight some excellent projects here: [Highlight Extension Projects](#bulb-highlight-extension-projects).
+We are very willing to **help everyone share and promote new projects** based on Segment-Anything, Please checkout here for more amazing demos and works in the community: [Highlight Extension Projects](#bulb-highlight-extension-projects).
 You can submit a new issue (with `project` tag) or a new pull request to add new project's links.

 **🍄 Why Building this Project?**